1963 U.S. Open (golf): Final round

 Cupit owned the 54-hole lead by a stroke over Palmer, Tony Lema, and Walter Burkemo, with Boros in a group three behind.
 Boros recorded two birdies on his final three holes to post a 72 and 293 total.
 Cupit still held the lead until a double-bogey on the 17th dropped him into a tie with Boros and Palmer.
 He then missed a 12 ft putt for birdie at the last that would have won the championship.
-Playing several groups in front of the final group of Jacky Cupit and Dow Finsterwald, Paul Harney came to the 18th hole at 9-over and went over the back of the green in two.
+Palmer came to the par-4 17th hole at 8-over and hit the green in regulation.
+But he 3-putted from 30 feet, missing a par putt of no more than 2.5 feet.
+Palmer then made a 6-footer for par on 18th to remain 9-over.
+Playing several groups in front of the final group of Cupit and Dow Finsterwald, Paul Harney came to the 18th hole at 9-over and went over the back of the green in two.
 Harney then chipped to some 11 feet below the hole and left his par putt one roll short dead center.
-Had that putt dropped, he would've been in the playoff the next day with Cupit, Palmer and Boros.
+Had that putt dropped, he would've ended up in the playoff the next day with Cupit, Palmer and Boros.